PrefectHQ/prefect/docs/guides/dask-ray-task-runners.md

     greetings(["arthur", "trillian", "ford", "marvin"])
 ```

 Now run `ray_flow.py` `RayTaskRunner`, which automatically creates a local Ray instance, then immediately starts executing all of the tasks in parallel.
-If you have an existing Ray instance, you can provide the address as a parameter to run tasks in the instance.
+If you have an existing Ray instance, you can provide the address as an argument to run tasks in the instance.
 See [Running tasks on Ray](/concepts/task-runners/#running_tasks_on_ray) for details.

 ## Use multiple task runners